microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-update.md

 ## Request body

-In the request body, provide a JSON object with one or more properties that need to be updated for an existing [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openIdConnectProvider.md).
+In the request body, provide a JSON object with one or more properties that need to be updated for an [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openIdConnectProvider.md) object.

 ### identityProvider object